Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Key Security Criteria in Cross-domain Multi-agent LLM Systems

 \subsection{Behavior-centric Challenges}

+\review{[Reviewer 1] It promises to explain realistic attacks for each security challenge, but the examples are reather shallow and generic, and of inconsistent quality across the different challenges.}

 \para{(C1) Unvetted Dynamic Grouping:} Dynamic agent grouping refers to the spontaneous, task-driven assembly and disassembly of AI agents into temporary teams~\cite{10.5555/3524938.3525347}.
-As the number of LLM-embedded robots deployed to the physical world drastically increases, multi-modal LLM agents are expected to participate in frequent dynamic grouping with each other – AI agents or models that can be assembled, added, or removed on-the-fly to solve a task~\cite{liu2024dynamicllmpoweredagentnetwork}, like humans meeting and interacting with new people daily.
-This flexibility of agent grouping is powerful but introduces novel security difficulties.
-Unlike static architectures, a dynamic group may incorporate new, unvetted models or agents at runtime, blurring trust boundaries.
-When agents from various domains are placed in uncontrolled environments, unforeseen incidents may occur that were never envisioned during training.
-Current research has begun exploring how to optimally select teams of LLM agents for performance~\cite{liu2024dynamicllmpoweredagentnetwork}, but the security implications of such fluid architectures remain under-addressed.
-A key challenge is that the system's composition is no longer fixed or fully known in advance, and \revise{dynamic grouping will frequently occur in cross-domain setups where agents are owned by different individuals/organizations previously not encountered}.
-Therefore, traditional threat modeling (assuming a stable set of components) fails to cover all cases because the effect of the combination of agents that have not been vetted during training is often unpredictable.
+As more LLM-embedded robots are deployed, LLM agents will increasingly form dynamic teams – assembling or disassembling on the fly to tackle tasks~\cite{liu2024dynamicllmpoweredagentnetwork, Ma2024}.
+Unlike traditional multi-agent teams, LLM agents can dynamically self-organize on the fly \textit{across} organizations, creating unpredictable ad hoc coalitions at runtime that existing single-domain trust frameworks can’t handle.
+This may incorporate new, unvetted models or agents at runtime, blurring trust boundaries.
+When agents from various domains are placed in uncontrolled environments, unforeseen incidents may occur.
+Current research explores optimal team selection of LLM agents for performance~\cite{liu2024dynamicllmpoweredagentnetwork}, but the security implications of such fluid architectures remain under-addressed.
+A key challenge is that the system's composition is no longer fixed or fully known in advance, and dynamic grouping often involves agents owned by unfamiliar individuals or organizations.
+Therefore, traditional threat modeling (assuming a stable set of components) fails to cover all cases, since combinations of previously unvetted agents have unpredictable effects.